samsquire/ideas4/README.md

 If I'm investing money, I want some due dilligence or say how things are to be ran.
 Venture capital and trusts do this.

+# 175. Broadcast what you buy

+Imagine a website where you are encouraged to post what you buy and you are paid to do so.

+Data for everyone.

 # incomplete ideas